• Skip to primary navigation

 Instructions

-3. Brown the Chicken: Heat 2 tablespoons oil over medium high heat in a large heavy oven-ready pot or Dutch oven, with a lid.
+2. Heat oil (2 tablespoons) over medium-high heat in a large heavy oven-ready pot or Dutch oven, with a lid.
 Add half the chicken and cook for about 3 minutes, tossing occasionally, until lightly browned but not cooked through.
 Transfer to a plate.
 Add 2 more tablespoons of oil to the pot and repeat with the rest of the chicken.

-4. Add the Rest of the Ingredients and Bake: Heat the remaining tablespoon of oil and add the rest of the garlic and ginger, the bell pepper, carrots and onion.
+3. Heat the remaining tablespoon of oil, add the rest of the garlic (2 teaspoons) and ginger (2 teaspoons), the bell pepper (1 ½ cups), carrots (1 ½ cups) and onion (1 cup).
 Cook, stirring, for 3 minutes until slightly softened and fragrant.
-Add the curry powder and cook, stirring, for 30 seconds or so.
-Add tomato paste, 1 cup of chicken broth, the remaining 1 1/2 teaspoons salt and the bay leaf.
+Add the curry powder (1 teaspoon) and cook, stirring, for 30 seconds or so.
+Add tomato paste, 1 cup of chicken broth, the remaining 1 ½ teaspoons salt and the bay leaf.
 Stir to combine.
-Add the raw rice and stir well so all the grains are coated.
+Add the raw rice (2 cups) and stir well so all the grains are coated.
 Add the chicken back to the pot, along with any accumulated juices.
-Stir to combine with the rice and veggies.
-Gently stir in the tomato puree and 2 cups of chicken broth.
+Add tomato puree (2 cups) and chicken broth (2 cups).
 Bring to a boil.
 Turn off the heat.
 Cover the casserole bake in the oven for 20 minutes.
-Remove from oven, (leave the oven on) add peas and stir through.
+Remove from oven briefly, add the peas and stir through.
 If rice looks dry, add another half cup of broth.
-Cover and return to the oven for 15-20 minutes longer, or until the rice is tender.
+Cover and return the pot to the oven for 15-20 minutes longer, or until the rice is tender.

 Reader Interactions